O ~xE=mg4le

 • restrict - v. to limit; to prevent from increasing or becoming larger B(Q.a&w45t

-• result - v. to happen from a cause; n. that which follows or is produced by a cause; effect Q~!hr0
+• result - v. to happen from a cause; n. that which follows or is produced by a cause; effect Q~!hr0 ZR

 • retire - v. to leave a job or position because one is old or in poor health ^&/&I9z

-• return - v. to go or come back; to bring, give, take or send back `v2l1CQ:^
+• return - v. to go or come back; to bring, give, take or send back `v2l1CQ: ^

 • revolt - v. to protest violently; to fight for a change, especially of government JwVC?m).